mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Keep your catheter secure, avoid pulling it or the lumens.
 * Tape the lumens to your skin, pin them to your clothing, or tape them to your bra if you're a woman.

-<p class="question invisible">What does this mean: Clamp the catheter when it's not in use</p>

 #### Problems with your Catheter
 You and your caregiver should be on the look-out for any problems with your catheter.
 Infection is the most serious complication to watch out for.
 Look at the catheter site daily.
 Notify your doctor, NP or nurse if you experience any of the following: